geetools/geemvc/README.md

 ```

 ## Passing Query Parameters to your Controller
 Of course the same works for query parameters.
 Simply specify them in your method signature.
-The same goes for header, cookie or session values.
-Just use the respective annotations in your handler methods: @Header, @Cookie or @Session.
+Additionally you can retrieve values from headers, cookies or the current session.
+Just use the respective annotations in your handler methods.
 Standard possibilities are:

 | Parameter Annotation | Description |
 | --- | --- |